-Ultimately, Senator Housakos is most proud of his family.
-Married to Demi Papapanagiotou over 16 years they have two children, Peter and Tasso.
+Senator Housakos is most proud of his family.
+Married to Demi Papapanagiotou for more than 21 years they have two children, Peter and Tasso.